appsandwich/blip/README.md

 * `published/images/`: Drop your images in here, and you can reference them in Markdown as follows: `![image](/images/someimage.jpg)`

 ## Usage

+Write your post in Markdown, with the correct filename convention (`YYYYMMDD.md`), then drop it into the `drafts/` directory.

+Then run the following command:

     ./blip /path/to/your/blog/ -r